 Procurement in biotech and life sciences is anything but simple.
-Unlike office supply or MRO procurement, R&D teams source highly specialized lab supplies such as consumables, reagents, and instruments from hundreds of suppliers.
-To bring order to the chaos, many organizations turn to lab punchout catalogs.
+Unlike office supply or MRO purchasing, R&D teams source highly specialized lab supplies, from consumables and reagents to instruments, across hundreds of suppliers while balancing speed, compliance, and budget.
+To manage this complexity, many organizations rely on lab punchout catalogs.

-A lab punchout catalog is a digital bridge between your lab’s eProcurement system and a supplier’s online catalog.
-Instead of juggling separate logins or uploading spreadsheets, you “punch out” of your ERP into the supplier’s site, shop with your contract terms, and bring selected items back into their system for approval.
+A lab punchout catalog is a connection between your organization’s procurement system and a supplier’s online catalog.
+Instead of logging into supplier websites separately or uploading static spreadsheets, users “punch out” from the ERP into the supplier’s site, shop with contract pricing, and return the cart to the procurement system for approval.

 Feature